ZilinL/KnIFE/README.md

 ```

 ## Run the code
+'''python
+python train_OpenBMI.py
+'''
-train_OpenBMI.py: A demo to run Knife on OpenBMI dataset.
+A demo to run Knife on OpenBMI dataset.

 ## Datasets
 1. [BCI competition IV-2a](https://www.bbci.de/competition/iv/#dataset2a)